Clarifying a societal problem, its causes and potential impacts

 Open the goal that is mostly related to your specific query, and a list of types of questions will be displayed.
 More details about each type of questions will be provided, including examples and the methodological approaches to address each question.

-B. Describing a problem and its magnitude
+A. Describing a problem and quantifying its magnitude

 What’s the problem and how big it is?